meilisearch/specifications/text/0061-error-format-and-definitions.md

 }
 ```

-- The `:attribute` is inferred when the message is generated.
-- The `:filterableAttributes` is inferred when the message is generated.
-It contains the list of filterable attributes separated by a comma. `filterableAttribute1, filterableAttribute2, ...`
+- `:filterableAttributes` contains the list of filterable attributes separated by a comma. `filterableAttribute1, filterableAttribute2, ...`

 #### Variant: Filtering on a non filterable attribute when `filterableAttributes` is empty